After you connect to your account via SSH, you might need these commands for:

 TAR.GZ: tar -zxvf archive.tar.gz

-Managing databases
+Manage databases

-Import database file.sql to the database_username database.
+Import database file.sql to the database_username database:

 mysql -u database_username -p database_name < file.sql

-For this command, you should be in the folder where the file.sql is located
+For this command, you should be in the folder where the

-Export of database_username database to the file.sql file.
+Export of database_username database to the file.sql file:

-mysql -u database_username -p database_name > file.sql
+mysqldump -u database_username -p database_name > file.sql

 For this command, you don't need to create a file beforehand